tigellus/Markdown/4. Pulmonary Mechanical Ventilation/09. Routes & Modes of Mechanical Ventilation/Routes & Modes of Mechanical Ventilation.md

 [WRONG] Pressure Control Mode

 # Question 13
-One of the following modes of ventilation has the risk of the patient getting respiratory alkalosis [WRONG] Controlled Mandatory Ventilation
+One of the following modes of ventilation places the patient at risk for respiratory alkalosis?
+[WRONG] CPAP
 [WRONG] Synchronous Intermittent Mandatory Ventilation [RIGHT] Assist Control Mode
 [WRONG] Pressure Control Mode

 # Question 14
-The mode of ventilation which allows the patient to breathe spontaneously at his or her own respiratory rate and depth between the ventilator breaths is
+Which mode of ventilation allows the patient to breathe spontaneously at his or her own respiratory rate and depth between the pre-set ventilator breaths?

 [WRONG] Controlled Mandatory Ventilation
 [RIGHT] Synchronous Intermittent Mandatory Ventilation